fitz7/tfnew/README.md

 }
 ```

-#### create a new root module
+#### Create a new root module

-A root module will be generated with a backend block to store the root modules state it will also set the required terraform version to the latest minor version
+A root module will be generated with a backend block to store the root modules state.
+It will also set the required terraform version to the latest minor version

 ```shell
 tfnew module root-module --root